930727fre/finalproject/readme.md

 This program crawls few major CP webs and lists it in github pages.

 ## files under this project
-test.py: ChatGPT-3 generated code of this project, prompt ```code a python program that can list all incoming contest within next three days and date on codeforce.com and save in a json file called codeforce.json.```
+test.py: ChatGPT-3 generated code of this project, prompt ```code a python program that can list all incoming contest within next 30 days and date on codeforce.com and save in a json file called codeforce.json.```

 ## sites provided
 [codeforces](https://codeforces.com/)